Florence Robinson Cottage

-The Florence Robinson Cottage, also known as the Florence Robinson Building and the Alumni Heritage House, is a structure on the National Register of Historic Places located in Wood County, Texas on the campus of Jarvis Christian College outside Hawkins, Texas.
+The Florence Robinson Cottage, also known as the Florence Robinson Building and the Alumni Heritage House, is a structure on the National Register of Historic Places located in Wood County, Texas on the campus of Jarvis Christian University outside Hawkins, Texas.
 The cottage is in the Modern Movement Style.

 Constructed in 1939-1941 and remodeled in 1976, the building is the only structure on the campus remaining from the eleven year presidency of Peter Clarence Washington at the institution.
 The building became the Alumni Heritage House in 1976.

 It was nominated for placement on the National Register of Historic Places in April, 2000, and installed on the registry in May of that year.

 Architecture and style

 The home is a one-story, red brick Ranch Style house.
 The house has a low-pitched, gabled roof with composition shingles and the western entry is covered by a front-gabled porch.
 The southwestern corner of the building features a screened porch that was enclosed with siding to create a living area.
 In addition, the original chimneys have been removed from the home.

 The southern elevation has a central door with six-pane over six-pane windows and wooden siding.
 The eastern elevation shows three sets of six-over-six windows and a small one-over-one window on the end with the gable.
 The screened porch, which has been enclosed, is on the southwest corner.

 The interior of the structure has eight rooms: six bedrooms, a kitchenette, and a lounge located in the area of the formerly screened-in porch.
 All doors and windows on the structure are original to the construction.

 It is unclear if any of the wood used in the structure was from an on-campus sawmill that operated at Jarvis, and was operated by students, through the 1940s.
 Many structures on the campus were built with wood from this sawmill.